Liz Gemmell -

 Liz's work shows her adventurous spirit....

 I have always been interested in making my own clothing and recycling commercially made garments.
 My mother and grandmother were great exponents of recycling garments and designing their own clothing as well as mine.
-They showed me nothing was impossible if you could visualise what you wanted There were no limits.
+They showed me nothing was impossible if you could visualise what you wanted.
+There were no limits.
 I studied fine art in Newcastle TAFE.
 Later on I wrote several knitting books on intarsia and colour stranding techniques.
-All this lead to teaching fabric surface design at Sydney UTS for several years.
+All this led to teaching fabric surface design at Sydney UTS for several years.
 UTS was a marvellous experience in sharing knowledge and inspiration as I taught students techniques in manipulating, painting, knitting and felting fabric and in return I learnt from the students to take risks with techniques and designs.

 You can see more of Liz's work here